Weight Based Dosage Calculator

 Always check that the calculated dose does not exceed standard maximum limits for the specific medication.
 If your result seems unusually high, double-check the concentration unit to ensure you did not confuse mg/mL with mg/5mL.

 This calculator is for informational purposes only and does not constitute professional medical advice.
-Always consult a qualified healthcare provider or pharmacist before administering any medication to ensure it is safe and appropriate for the specific patient.
+Always consult a qualified healthcare provider or pharmacist before administering any medication to ensure it falls within commonly referenced ranges and appropriate for the specific patient.

 Re-calculate the dosage if the patient's weight changes significantly during the treatment course to maintain accuracy.